This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 Hiring the best lawyer for you and your child is an essential step in filing a cerebral palsy lawsuit.
 Before you do anything else, look for the right lawyer to guide your decisions and the process of filing a lawsuit.

 Look for a lawyer or legal firm with specific experience working on cases like yours.
 The lawyer should specialize in medical malpractice, disability rights, or working with disabled clients.
-Ask for references from past clients and make sure the lawyer is in good standing with the bar association.

 Get Matched with a Leading Birth Injury Attorney in Your Area